DevExpress-Examples/winforms-charts-customize-chart-tooltips/Readme.md

 * `boundSeries` - a series that is bound to the data source.

-    The series shows tooltips with the pattern that references the data source field values:
+    The series shows tooltips with the pattern that references data source field values:

     `{A}: {V} ({Comment})`